gbif/hp-sanbi/_posts/2023-22-03-Training-June.md

 **Workshop Information**

 This course will include trainers from GBIF South Africa and GBIF Spain including key experts from the University of Cantabria and
-University of Cape Town (SEEC), with expertise in Data Sci-ence and Big Data Analytics.
+University of Cape Town (SEEC), with expertise in Data Science and Big Data Analytics.
 The workshop will take place at the IZIKO South African Museum, from the **26 June-30 June 2023**.
 The course will be conducted in English.

 **Target Audience and Minimum requirements for participants**